 CHEN YEUN-GINN a.k.a.
-James Chen and Y.G.
+James Chen and.
+Y.G.
 Chen, Taiwanese, was appointed as member of the Board on September 26, 2018.
-He obtained his Masters in Business of Economics in Nankai University in China, and International Trade Department in

-Tamkang University, Taiwan.
+He obtained his Masters in Business of Economics in Nankai University in China, and International Trade Department in Tamkang University, Taiwan.
 He is currently Head of South East Asia Region Division of CTBC Bank Co., Ltd. He was CEO, Japan Business of CTBC Financial Holding Co., Ltd. from 2013 to 2017.
 Prior to that, he served various positions with Chang Hwa Bank as President from 2012-2013, Executive Vice President from 2007-2012, Head of International Banking Division from 2005-2007, Head of Treasury Division from 2004-2005, and General Manager, London Branch from 2000-2004.
 He is 64 years old.

 HUANG CHIH-CHUNG a.k.a.
 C.C.
-Huang, Taiwanese, has been a member of the Board since 26 June 2017.
+Huang, Taiwanese, has been a member of the Board since 19 May 2014.
 He obtained his Masters in Business Administration from Indiana University, Bloomington, U.S.A. and Bachelor of Economics from the National Taiwan University in Taiwan.
-He is currently Head of Global Risk Management Group, and Global Institutional Credit Risk Management Division of CTBC Bank Co., Ltd. and Director of Grand Bills Finance Corporation.
-He was Head of Institutional Banking Taiwan Corporate Banking Division and Head of South East Asia Region Division of CTBC Bank Co., Ltd. from 2010 to 2012.
+He is currently Head of Global Risk Management Group of CTBC Bank Co., Ltd. He was Head of Global Institutional Credit Risk Division from 2012 to 2019, and Head of Institutional Banking Taiwan Corporate Banking Division and Head of South East Asia Region Division of CTBC Bank Co., Ltd. from 2010 to 2012.
 Prior to that, he served as Executive Director of ABN AMRO Bank, Taipei Branch from 1990 to 2010.
 He was seconded to ABN AMRO Bank Head Officer in Amsterdam from 1996 to 1999.
-He is 56 years old.
+He is 57 years old.